Gravitational waves in metric-affine bumblebee gravity: Emission of gravitational waves

-The waveform thus retains the usual quadrupole dependence on the source dynamics, while the retarded time and the overall amplitude are controlled by the modified propagation parameters determined by the Lorentz--violating background.
+so that the associated strain is } The waveform thus retains the usual quadrupole dependence on the source dynamics, while the retarded time and the overall amplitude {are modified through their explicit dependence on $v_t$, which contains the Lorentz--violating contribution, as shown in Eq.~(\ref{v2})}.